 It represents a process framework for organizations that want to scale Scrum across multiple Scrum Teams working toward shippable releases— integrated product increments.

 Its main components closely correspond to Scrum roles, events, and artifacts.
 The main difference, however, is that Nexus emphasizes areas where team dependencies and interoperation arise.

 Nexus allows three to nine Scrum Teams to seamlessly integrate their work into increments without adding more complexity than needed.

 Above and Beyond Scrum

-The Nexus framework is geared toward scaled product and software delivery projects.
+The Nexus framework is geared toward scaled product and software delivery projects, sometimes even full-fledged agile product management.
 It aims to merge various moving parts into a well-oiled machine and produce working software on a regular basis.
 Along the way, Nexus addresses challenges and difficulties that plague complex business environments.

 The first thing to note is Scrum forms the foundation level of Nexus.
 You could say Nexus upholds everything Scrum proclaims, but also goes the extra mile and fine-tunes the parent framework.

 The purpose is to facilitate team coordination and integrate their work into increments during each Sprint.
 There’s a whole range of activities and artifacts that need to fall together in order to meet the Definition of Done (DOD).